ama-chi/Group_13_CS4248/README.md

 ## Important files
-If you only want to run the final model, you only need the 2 files below.
+If you only want to run the final model, you only need the file below.

-Our model is split into 2 parts:
-1. predictions.py
-- Loads our models and collects the predictions of squad into a json file

-2. ensemble.py
+ensemble.py
 - Takes in a csv file, loads the prediction json files and chooses the most appropriate model for each question based on our proprietary algorithm.

 ## Usage